CIS-566-Fall-2021/hw01-noisy-planet/README.md

 - deep water wavecaps has a boundary to define when to make wavecaps that are stretched in the y direction (the larger lines) or very highly noisy wavecaps in "shallower" deep water (the twinkling areas above the lighter colored water)

 CLOUDS
+- move slowly over time within their boundary (didn't have time to noise the boundary)
 - second sphere with transparency values based on fbm noise
 - bounded the area the clouds would form in by the same simplex noise used on the the terrain
 - used a custom easing function to soften the edges of the clouds at the boundary